r0b-adams/employee-directory/README.md

 [Check out the deployed application!](https://robs-employee-directory.herokuapp.com/)

-## Overview
+## Description

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+React app that lets a user sort a table of employees by various categories, or filter by text.
+This project was a good introduction to component state and passing event listeners down to children components via props.

 ## User Story